PolishDrBirkin/PolishDrBirkin/README.md

 * I'm mostly semi-afk writing or doing something in the back!
 PLEASE WHISPER TO ME AND TALK I WILL LIKE THIS VERY MUCH!!

+* Also I block or hide when I don't feel comfortable

 * My main interest is deltarune but I also like undertale, resident evil, fear and hunger, JoJo and I don't remember more!!

 * My fav music is gothic rock and overall I love gothic music.
 I love everything gothic BUT I DON'T LABEL MYSELF AS A GOTH!